 There are several different lists floating around the internet.
 Most of them have the same “No-No” food items listed.
 But some of them have items others don’t, and some also are a bit contradicting.
 For example one list I found says Probiotics are GOOD for you.
 And one list said they’re BAD for you if you have a Histamine Intolerance.

-I personally trust Dr. Amy Myer’s list the most.
+I personally trust Dr. Amy Myer’s and Mind Body Green’s lists the most.
 And I have found that Probiotics only contribute negatively to my stomach issues.
 So I have eliminated them completely as of 1 year ago – and my digestion/health is great without them.

 The high Histamine/Histamine releasing food items that I found to effect me in high doses are (and again everyone is so different so this may not apply to YOU!); avocados, tea, coffee, red + white wine (rosé is fine since it’s not aged as long), champagne, bone broth, nightshades, garlic, onions, probiotics, collagen and protein powders, nuts, spinach, kale, fermented food, vinegar, fruit, and anything that’s not super fresh/has been sitting out because the older a food is, the more histamine it can develop over time!